Objective and Commitment to Respectful Discourse<

 The Federation strives to ensure that all participants in Federation activities enjoy an environment free from discrimination, harassment and bullying.
 Further, the Federation is committed to providing an atmosphere through all of its activities which encourages free expression and the exchange of ideas - in a respectful manner - as well as open, critically engaged and sometimes challenging discourse.

-To that end, the Federation requires that all members, affiliate members, participants, and those accompanying participants to Federation activities, comply with the Code of Conduct as set out herein and as may be amended by the Federation from time to time.
+To that end, the Federation requires that all members, affiliate members, participants, and those accompanying participants to Federation activities, whether in-person or virtual, comply with the Code of Conduct as set out herein and as may be amended by the Federation from time to time.
 Failure to do so may result in disciplinary action up to and including expulsion from Federation membership and/or participation in Federation activities.

 “Affiliate”: Any organization that has successfully applied to be an Affiliate pursuant to the applicable Federation By-Law.